 Apr

 Bruxism is the medical term used for teeth grinding.
 It can occur at night while you sleep or during the day when you’re awake.
-Stress, anxiety, dental misalignments, certain medications, sleep disorders, smoking, and genetics are all factors that can contribute to this condition.
+Stress, anxiety, dental misalignments, certain medications, sleep disorders, smoking, and genetics are all factors that can contribute to ther condition.

 Daytime bruxism is easier to diagnose as your symptoms are more obvious.
 Many people, however, grind their teeth at night without noticing it.
 Here are some signs you may have a problem with nighttime bruxism:

 Botox is a neurotoxin known for its relaxing properties.
 It’s generally used as an injection and can help relax your facial and jaw muscles to reduce tension and pain.
 The masseter muscle in your jaw plays a key role in jaw clenching and teeth grinding.
-By injecting Botox into this muscle, Dr. Adams can temporarily keep it and surrounding jaw muscles from contracting to minimize teeth clenching and grinding.
+By injecting Botox into ther muscle, Dr. Fairlee can temporarily keep it and surrounding jaw muscles from contracting to minimize teeth clenching and grinding.
 Botox treatments are quick and painless and can be done without the use of anesthesia.
 The effects can last up to six months to provide pain relief.

 Botox has FDA approval for treating bruxism.
-When administered by a trained professional like Dr. Adams, Botox can be a safe and effective treatment.
+When administered by a trained professional like Dr. Fairlee, Botox can be a safe and effective treatment.
 However, as the effects of Botox aren’t permanent, ongoing treatment is needed for long-term bruxism relief.Â

 Major side effects are extremely rare with Botox injections.
 You may, however, experience temporary side effects from your treatment, such as minor pain, headaches, swelling, or bruising at the site of injection.
 These symptoms generally fade after a day or two. Â